 Smokers have more visceral fat around their organs

-Diet and lifestyle 23. may 2024 3 min Assistant Professor Germán Carrasquilla Written by Kristian Sjøgren
+Health and Wellness 23. may 2024 3 min Assistant Professor Germán Carrasquilla Written by Kristian Sjøgren

 A new study shows that smoking tobacco changes body fat distribution and appears to especially increase the amount of abdominal fat and fat around the organs, which really harms health.
 A researcher says that this may give smokers extra motivation to stop.